-1. Meal Service for the 2023-2024 School Year
+1. Meal Service for the 2024-2025 School Year

-For the 2023-2024 school year, ALL students who participate in our meal program will be provided with one breakfast and one lunch each school day, FREE OF CHARGE, through California's Universal Meals Program.
+For the 2024-2025 school year, ALL students who participate in our meal program at every site will be provided with one breakfast and one lunch each school day, FREE OF CHARGE, through California's Universal Meals Program.
 MESD participates in the National School Lunch and School Breakfast Programs which require compliance with strict nutritional guidelines, ensuring students are fed nutritious meals, appropriate for their age/grade level.
 The Child Nutrition Department strives to provide meals that students will enjoy, will sustain them throughout the school day and will aid in their learning process to achieve academic success.
 For more information on the benefits of participating in our school meal program, visit the Child Nutrition Services website at https://mesdk8childnutrition.org/.